biosails/pheniqs/docs/quickstart.md

 M02455:162:000000000-BDGGG:1:1101:10000:12232   77      *       0       0       *       *       0       0       GTATAGGGGTCACATATAGTTGGTGTGCTTTGTGAACTGCGATCTTGACGG     CCCCCGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG     RG:Z:000000000-BDGGG:1:GGACTCCT   BC:Z:GGACTCCT   QT:Z:CCCCCGGG   XB:f:1.56086e-06
 M02455:162:000000000-BDGGG:1:1101:10000:12232   141     *       0       0       *       *       0       0       GTCCTATCCTACTCGGCTTCTCCCCATTTTTCAGACATTTTCCTATCAGTC     CCCCCGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG     RG:Z:000000000-BDGGG:1:GGACTCCT   BC:Z:GGACTCCT   QT:Z:CCCCCGGG   XB:f:1.56086e-06
 ```
 >**Example 1.8** Output header and first 4 records (two complete reads) from demultiplexing using the configuration file in **Example 1.7**.
 Notice how tags declared globally were added to all read groups.
-The [RG](glossary#rg_auxiliary_tag) and [PU](glossary#pu_auxiliary_tag) read group identifiers default to the convention set by [GATK](https://software.broadinstitute.org/gatk/guide/article?id=6472) if you provide the flowcell related directives.
+The [RG](glossary#rg_auxiliary_tag) and [PU](glossary#pu_auxiliary_tag) read group identifiers default to the convention set by [GATK](https://software.broadinstitute.org/gatk) if you provide the flowcell related directives.
 The [XB](glossary#xb_auxiliary_tag) tag reports the probability the read was incorrectly classified.
 {: .example}

-# Providing library Priors
+# Providing Barcode Priors

-The [PAML decoder](glossary#phred_adjusted_maximum_likelihood_decoding) computes the posterior probability that the decision it made was correct for each classified read.
-That probability depends on a set of priors.
+The [PAML decoder](glossary#phred_adjusted_maximum_likelihood_decoding) computes the posterior probability that the decision it made was correct for each classified read, that probability depends on a set of priors.
 If the 5 libraries were pooled in non uniform concentrations we will expect the portion of reads classified to each read group to match those proportions.
 A prior on the barcode prevalence distribution can be provided for each possible code declared in the `codec` directive using the `concentration` parameter.
 For convenience the priors do not have to be specified as normalized probabilities.
 Pheniqs will normalize them when compiling the instructions to sum up to 1.0 minus the value of the `noise` parameter.

 >```json
 {